moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/test-engineering-team/index.md

 #### Transition Process

 1. Engineering Manager (EM) or Product Manager (PM) creates an issue to request support from a Software Engineer in Test (SET) for a new `~priority::1` project, and tags the Test Engineering manager and respective SETs for that stage.
-2. An SET is assigned to the project for coaching and test platform needs.
+2. A SET is assigned to the project for coaching and test platform needs.
 3. SET reviews project requirements and creates a test planning issue to collaborate with EM, PM, UX and the developers who will be DRIs for the project to define new test cases and determine where existing tests need to be updated.
    - With [Defining a criteria on when to write E2E tests](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/issues/2359), we will be reinventing the way we think about E2E test coverage.
 While the full details are still being decided, below are a few ways teams can get started with this new approach:
      - Engage with key DRIs listed above to define [persona](/handbook/product/personas) use cases, with the goal of illustrating how different customers will use these new features.